• Home

 The fifth issue of Who Cares LOL continues the zine’s offbeat exploration of art, music, and history across Arlington and the DMV.
 The editor’s note reflects on memory and connection, setting the tone for stories that uncover itinerant painters, wax museums, and the journey of stained glass windows from a forgotten mausoleum to MoCA Arlington.

 Interviews feature gallery owner Eli Pollard on curating multi-sensory spaces, photographer Lloyd Wolf on instinct and mystery, and musician Charlie Kramer on improvisation and failure as part of performance.
-With poetic contributions, local shoutouts, and behind-the-scenes notes on the print process, the issue highlights the creativity and community shaping the region’s culture.
+With poetic contributions, local shoutouts, and behind-the-scenes notes on the print process, the issue highlights the creativity and community.

 issue six